-- Now gently returning to the breath and being mindful of breathing in and out…riding the waves of the breath.
+- Now gently return to the breath, being mindful of breathing in and out…riding the waves of the breath.

 - Send some loving-kindness your way.
 May I dwell in peace.
 May all beings dwell in peace.

-Three Ways to Get Out of Panic Mode
+3 Ways to Get Out of Panic Mode:

 - Notice what’s happening, instead of completely identifying with it.

-- Practice mindfulness with others, so you can remember you’re not alone.
+- Practice mindfulness with others (together or virtually), so you can remember you’re not alone.

-- Pause and take 5 deep breaths, any time you feel anxious or in a panic.
+- Pause and take five deep breaths, any time you feel anxious or in a panic.